denis-torre/qibs-crispr-workshop/README.md

 ### 1. Introduction
 ---
-The goal of this workshop is to outline the full computational workflow used in bulk CRISPR screening analysis data, including quality control, trimming, guide-sequence table generation, read counting with MAGeCK, and downstream R-based analysis and plotting.
+The goal of this workshop is to outline the full computational workflow used in standard bulk CRISPR screening analysis data, including quality control, trimming, read counting with MAGeCK, and downstream R-based analysis and plotting.

 For today's workshop, we will be analyzing publicly available CRISPR screen data from a published study aiming to identify regulators of human definitive endoderm (DE) differentiation: [Genome-scale screens identify JNK–JUN signaling as a barrier for pluripotency exit and endoderm differentiation](https://www.nature.com/articles/s41588-019-0408-9).

-We will begin with basic quality control of the raw FASTQ files, followed by adapter removal and trimming to the expected gRNA length.
+We will begin with basic quality control of the raw reads, followed by adapter removal and trimming to the expected gRNA length.
 Next, we will generate a clean gRNA reference table, quantify gRNA abundances with MAGeCK, and perform differential analysis to identify enriched or depleted guides.
 We will conclude with a brief R-based inspection of the gene-level results and simple visualizations.

 ### 2. Check data and environment access
 ---